It exists because I want to help you take control of your own learning.

 A Short History Of An Autodidact

-When I was at college in the 1980s, we weren't taught to draw.
+When I was at college in the 1980s, we weren’t taught to draw.
 Abstraction and conceptual art were the dominant forms.
+Performance art wasn’t my thing.
+I liked to draw.
 At the end of my first year of college I had so little to show for my time there that they threw me out.

 It’s a pretty typical story for people with some skill at drawing who went to art college at that time and became discouraged.
 A whole generation of artists have come up without being taught how to draw and paint.
 Many stopped being artists at all.